Swim and Dive Lessons

 Level 5: Stroke Refinement

-To enter this level, students must be able to perform the following strokes: front and back crawl, elementary backstroke, breaststroke, and butterfly strokes as well as tread water.
-Students will continue endurance with all strokes, learn turns for all strokes, surface dives in feet first, tuck, and pike positions, how to use survival swimming techniques, standing dives, tuck surface and pike surface dives.
+To enter this level, students must be able to perform the following strokes: front crawl and elementary backstroke (25 yards), back crawl, breaststroke, side stroke, and butterfly (15 yards), as well as tread water.
+Students will continue endurance with all strokes, learn turns for all strokes, pike and tuck surface dives, survival swimming techniques, and shallow-angle dives.

 Youth Diving Beginner (Ages 5+)

 Participants MUST be able to swim the length of the pool (25 yards) and be comfortable in deep water and be able to tread water for at least 30 seconds.
 This beginner course introduces students to diving from the side and basic springboard diving techniques.